Detroit Mechanix

 The Detroit Mechanix was a professional ultimate team based in the Detroit metropolitan area.
-The Mechanix competed in the Ultimate Frisbee Association (UFA) as a member of the Central Division.
-The Mechanix, owned by Brent Steepe and was founded in 2010, began play in 2012 as one of the eight charter teams of the league, and suspended operations on November 12, 2025.
+The Mechanix competed in the Ultimate Frisbee Association (UFA) as a member of the Central Division from the leagues inception until 2025.
+The Mechanix, owned by Brent Steepe and was founded in 2010, began play in 2012 as one of the eight charter teams of the league, and left the league on November 12, 2025.

 Club history and losing streak

 The Mechanix suffered what is believed to be the longest losing streak in the history of professional sports: 81 games in a row, stretching over a seven-year period, from April 29, 2017 to June 22, 2024.
 On that day, the Mechanix defeated the Pittsburgh Thunderbirds, 26-15; it was their only victory of 2024.